Udit19199/llama-cpp-playbook/01-introduction.md

 Based on the open-source project llama.cpp by Georgi Gerganov and contributors.

-llama.cpp began with a simple goal: to run Meta’s LLaMA models efficiently on consumer hardware with minimal dependencies.
-Today, it powers local inference across desktops, servers, and edge devices.
-Our aim is to make llama.cpp approachable: minimal setup, maximum performance, anywhere.
 ## What is llama.cpp?

 At its core, `llama.cpp` is a plain C/C++ implementation for running Large Language Models (LLMs).
 This "zero-dependency" approach makes it incredibly portable, efficient, and easy to embed in other applications.